 Innovation Ecosystem Goals: EPIC's innovation ecosystem aims to achieve the following overarching goals: 1) Foster Collaboration and Stakeholder Alignment: Build strong partnerships among government entities, industry leaders, academic institutions, non-profits, and community organizations to drive clean energy and transportation innovation.
 Specific collaborations will include working with the California State University and the University of California systems to leverage academic research, partnering with local and state government agencies and utilities to align policy and funding support, and engaging industry leaders in clean energy and transportation to drive innovation across the supply chain and commercialize technologies developed by the Engine.
 This alignment will ensure that diverse stakeholders are working together towards common goals, maximizing the impact of their collective efforts.
-2) Advance Use-Inspired R&D: Conduct research focused on practical solutions to societal challenges, particularly next-generation batteries, ensuring these innovations meet user needs.
-This will include setting up pilot-scale material synthesis and battery fabrication facilities in Sacramento, Bakersfield, and Berkeley to advance electrochemical innovations.
-The R&D efforts will be driven by practical applications, such as improving energy storage solutions and reducing GHG emissions, ensuring that the innovations developed are directly relevant to practical applications across multiple industries addressing current societal needs.
+2) Advance Use-Inspired R&D: Conduct research focused on practical solutions to societal challenges, particularly next-generation batteries, petrochemicals and fuels leveraging electrochemical technology, and materials recycling and separations, ensuring these innovations meet user needs.
+EPIC will establish a pilot-scale material synthesis and battery fabrication facilities in Sacramento, Bakersfield, and the East Bay / Northern Waterfront to advance electrochemical innovations.
+The R&D efforts will be driven by practical applications, such as improving energy storage solutions and reducing GHG and pollution emissions, ensuring that the innovations developed are directly relevant to practical applications across multiple industries addressing current societal needs.
 3) Support Innovation Translation and Workforce Development: Facilitate the commercialization of new technologies through partnerships with early-stage and entrepreneurial battery manufacturers, mature EV companies, and organizations focused on increasing grid storage capabilities.
 This includes creating a network of connected facilities for material synthesis and battery fabrication and establishing pilot projects to demonstrate and validate new technologies.
 Additionally, EPIC will develop a strategic workforce by providing training and career opportunities in clean energy and transportation, particularly targeting historically underserved communities.
 This will involve collaborations and investments in K-12 schools, community colleges, CSUs, and professional MS programs to develop a skilled labor pool supporting the just energy transition.
 (4) Promote Inclusive Engagement and Strategic Investment: The project will include diverse participation and perspectives related to geography, race, ethnicity, gender, and types of organizations.
 This will be achieved through outreach and partnerships with CBOs in low-income areas to create accessible pathways for participation in the clean energy economy.
 EPIC will also attract ongoing investment to support R&D and technology innovations, working with venture capital firms, government grants, and private investors to secure funding.
 This strategic investment will ensure the long-term sustainability and growth of the innovation ecosystem, enabling continuous advancements in technology.